-On our last visit to Thailand we opted for a dual centre holiday with Tui which had us spend 1 week in Cape Panwa, Phuket and 1 week in Khao Lak, Phang Nga.
+On our last visit to Thailand we opted for a dual centre holiday which had us spend 1 week in Cape Panwa, Phuket and 1 week in Khao Lak, Phang Nga.

 We wanted each of these weeks to offer something different and so for our second week in Phuket we booked the 5* Cape Panwa Hotel which offered modern accommodation.
 For our first week in Phang Nga however we booked a smaller hotel which offered a traditional Thailand style, the Bhandari Resort & Spa.

 Approaching the hotel what strikes you first is the sheer volume of trees that encompasses it and the completely wooden construction of the buildings.
 It feels like you are in the jungle which is made even more real with the insect noises at night!

 It looks great and straight away from the warm welcome, cold drink and cold flannel that you receive at the check in desk you know you are going to enjoy your stay here.

 The Bhandari Resort really is a hotel like no others that we had seen in the area.
 From the moment we arrived in our minibus we knew it would be special.